 Relating to online behaviours and comparative optimism, Hewitt and White (2022) define cyber optimistic bias as the tendency to be “over confident in being protected, hence, be less of a victim” (p.
 50).
 A recent meta-analysis identified that holding an optimistic bias for online security negatively impacted cyber security behaviours (Alnifie & Kim, 2023).
-Specifically, holding greater optimistic beliefs for online security was associated with a greater likelihood to share passwords, not take preventive measures, ignore security breaches, have a biased view of cyber threats, and be overconfident in cybersecurity abilities.
+Specifically, holding greater optimistic beliefs for online security was associated with a greater likelihood to share passwords, not taking preventive measures, ignoring security breaches, having a biased view of cyber threats, and being overconfident in cybersecurity abilities.
 Alnifie and Kim argue that underpinning these behaviours is a belief that individuals “are immune to cyberattacks even when others have been demonstrated to be vulnerable because these people underestimate the risk” (p.
 97).
 Relatedly, individuals also hold comparative optimistic beliefs for the likelihood of experiencing phishing (Lei et al., 2023), online privacy risks (Cho et al., 2010), and risks associated with Facebook use (Lev-On, 2017).
-Further, Schaupp and Carter (2010) argue that holding comparative optimistic beliefs about abilities to complete e-filing of income task returns is indicative of individuals being more willing to use e-file systems despite the potential risks.
+Further, Schaupp and Carter (2010) argue that holding comparative optimistic beliefs about abilities to complete e-filing of income tax returns is indicative of individuals being more willing to use e-file systems despite the potential risks.
 However, while researchers have explored comparative optimism and privacy concerns more generally (e.g., Baek et al., 2014; Cho et al., 2023; Metzger & Suh, 2017), the extent to which individuals hold comparative optimistic beliefs for experiencing online identity theft remains largely unclear.
 Therefore, the current studies address this issue.

 Comparator optimism and comparator groups

-Previous research has highlighted the importance of who the comparator groups are for making optimistic judgements, with variation reported according to the social closeness (Perloff & Fetzer, 1996) and age of the comparator group (Scharrer, 2002).
+Previous research has highlighted the importance of who the comparator groups are for making optimistic judgements, with variations reported according to the social closeness (Perloff & Fetzer, 1996) and age of the comparator groups (Scharrer, 2002).
 Groups that are more socially close to the individual making the judgement, such as friends, may be judged to be less at risk than other more socially distant groups for two reasons.
 First, the behaviour of socially close groups such as friends may reflect back on the individual providing the rating (Pahl et al., 2009).
-Second with socially close groups individuals likely draw on a common group membership to inform their judgements (Paradise & Sullivan, 2012).
+Second, with socially close groups individuals likely draw on a common group membership to inform their judgements (Paradise & Sullivan, 2012).
 Comparator groups that are younger than the self may be judged to be at greater risk of experiencing harm because of a belief that with age comes wisdom (Scharrer & Leone, 2008).
 Indeed, in our previous research we found that strangers and those younger than the self were judged to be most at risk of experiencing cyberbullying (Betts et al., 2019).
 However, when looking at social comparisons, there is some suggestion that the scales used in previous research lack systematic measurement (Chen & Atkin, 2021).
 Therefore, in the current studies, we varied comparator groups according to social distance and age.

 Comparative optimism and gender differences